 Awareness of veganism is soaring and vegan-friendly products have never been more readily available.
 You may be surprised to discover just how easy doing your weekly shop in a supermarket can be.

 Many well-known supermarket staples are registered with the Vegan Society Trademark, allowing you to buy with confidence.
 You have probably already spotted the sunflower symbol on products in lots of different stores, this is a sign that we’ve worked with the company in question to ensure that no ingredients in that particular product are derived from animals or tested on animals on behalf of the manufacturer.
-If you are looking for some inspiration, take a look at this list of some common Vegan Society Trademarked products that can be found in most UK supermarkets.
+If you are looking for some inspiration, take a look at some common Vegan Society Trademarked products that can be found in most UK supermarkets.

 Not all vegan-friendly products will carry the Vegan Society Trademark, so it’s important to be savvy and know what to look for.
 Here are some simple tips to help you tackle your weekly shop.